 7. How long have you been in existence?

 The longer the better.
 If you can get with sustained growth over time, that’s the best possible scenario.
 The last thing you want is to select a service, take the time to load all your data, then train everyone (including yourself) on how to use it, only to have the company go belly up.

 Of course, the above list is not the ONLY things you should ask – however, the answers to these 7 questions should give you a good feel for how seriously the company takes your privacy and the duty of confidentiality you have to your clients.

-If you’re investigating a cloud service that I use and recommend, such as Clio or Sten Tel, know that these questions have been asked and answered to my satisfaction (or I wouldn’t be using/recommending them).
+If you’re investigating a cloud service that I use and recommend, know that these questions have been asked and answered to my satisfaction (or I wouldn’t be using/recommending them).

 To grab a copy of LegalTypist’s most popular report (and save yourself the time/frustration of figuring out which cloud based “legal tech start up” you should even bother testing), click on the pix: